 In Edinburgh, you can walk the streets of the Scottish capital and watch all the street shows taking place during the Fringe Festival.
 Or, you can walk through Covent Garden in London and give a moment to the street performers along the way.

-Fun Fact!
+Did you know?
 Rod Stewart, Pierce Brosnan, Bernie Mac and Tracy Chapman started out as street performers and buskers.

 Many towns and cities have community calendars with free events.
 Art shows, amateur theatre, classes in origami – you name it, it might be on there.
 Join in on a free community activity to soak up some local culture.
 It’s a great way to mingle with the locals and get a true sense of the place.